alray31/ACM-125C-1/README.md

 Home Assistant's light card always labels its brightness slider "Brightness" — that label can't be changed per-entity — but the slider sends the exact same underlying RF command either way, so it transparently does the right thing: turn the slider while looking at a solid color and it's intensity; turn it while an effect is animating and it's speed.

 The physical remote offer 8 selection of speed and brightness.
 You get exactly the same resolution from the home assistant brightness slider despite the slider being ajustable from 0 to 100%.
-The actual % selection will be converted to the closest availabe speed / brightness (8 plevel each at a 12.5% increment)
+The actual % selection will be converted to the closest availabe speed / brightness (8 level each at a 12.5% increment)

 <img width="663" height="761" alt="image" src="https://github.com/user-attachments/assets/a18bc17e-3d70-4e2e-bb50-eb919ffb7c1b" />